Boda boda: Kampala

+Kigali

 Unlike in most other cities, motorcycle taxi drivers in Kigali, Rwanda, are generally registered and considered law-abiding.
 Here, the preferred term for this form of transport is moto.

+Kenya

+As at 2024, Kenya had over 1.4 million registered bodabodas in the entire country.
+The figure was projected to rise as it's part of the easiest solutions people tend to take to create jobs or earn a living tackling the high unemployment rates and high costs of living.
+The number of riders, however, was estimated at over 1.8 million, meaning that a good number of riders share motorcycles.
+Regulation on this sector is insignificant with many citizens calling on the government to have a mechanism in place to curb the lawlessness and lack of training many bodaboda riders have, as they are prone to flaunting traffic rules.

 Potential shift from Boda Boda to bicycles for sustainability reasons

 In a study conducted in Mukono, Uganda among students, researchers determined that four factors have possible implications for bicycling.
 These factors were: the transport system and safety factors, the natural environmental factors, the perceptions of cycling that an individual has, and the demographic characteristics of said individual.
 A logistic model of the factors likely to cause commuters to change modes to bicycles also highlighted mainly demographic characteristics (age, gender, and the individual's ability to cycle) as predictors of the individual's shift in mode to bicycles.
 These findings suggested that transport system improvements that could reduce the perceived risks of cycling, could perhaps have some of the greatest benefits to cycling in Uganda.